wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab7_Email_Advanced.md

 ## Step 3.
 Autoreply Configuration

-In the default script, the autoreply is already preconfigured for all new tasks.
-In this step, we will enhance the answer by adding changing the message and adding the PIQ variable.
+In the default workflow, auto-reply is already configured for all new tasks.
+In this step, we will improve the answer by changing the message and adding the PIQ variable.

-- Double click on the **Email** node and in the **MESSAGE**.
+- Double-click the the **Email** node and in the **MESSAGE**.

 <img align="middle" src="images/Lab7_autoanswer1.png" width="1000" />
 <br/>
 <br/>

 - Set the customized message.
 Exampel: __Dear $(n2.email.senderName).
 We have successfully received your request.
-You have $(n1894.positionInQueue) Position In Queue.__ and click on **SAVE**.
+You are $(n1894.positionInQueue) in Queue.__.
+Press **SAVE**.

 > **Note:** Your PIQ node ID can be different from the example above.